arduino/tooling-rfcs/RFCs/0003-build-profiles.md

 ## Problem

 An Arduino project is known as Sketch.
-It comprises its main .ino file plus optional local source code (in the same folder) and an optional extra src folder containing additional sources if required.
+It comprises its main `.ino` file plus optional local source code (in the same folder) and an optional extra `src` folder containing additional sources if required.

 The sketch compiles against a set of globally installed libraries and platforms.
 When said library and/or part of the hardware platform is updated, sometimes introducing some breaking changes, that sketch might not compile anymore or behave differently.

-Currently, Arduino guarantees no portability and reproducibility of a build at a later time unless exact instructions are provided by the developer to the final user, such as the required platform, including version and possibly a 3rd party platform URL to download and install the platform, or all the required libraries including the exact version of each one.
+Currently, the only way to guarantee portability and reproducibility of a sketch build at a later time is for the developer to provide instructions to the final user for the installation of the sketch dependencies, including the exact versions of the boards platform and libraries.

 ## Goals